 - (1) Organizational Structure What are your organizational leadership structure and governance structure?
 What structures and mechanisms make up your organization's LEADERSHIP SYSTEM?
-What are the reporting relationships among your GOVERNANCE board, SENIOR LEADERS, and parent organization, as appropriate? - (2) CUSTOMERS and STAKEHOLDERS What are your KEY market SEGMENTS, STUDENT groups, and STAKEHOLDER groups, as appropriate?
-What are their KEY requirements and expectations for your products, KEY STUDENT support services, and operations, including any differences among the groups?
-How has the pandemic situation altered these expectations? - (3) Suppliers, PARTNERS, and COLLABORATORS What are your KEY types of suppliers, PARTNERS, and COLLABORATORS?
-What role do they play in producing and delivering your KEY products and STUDENT support services, and in enhancing your competitiveness?
+What are the reporting relationships among your GOVERNANCE board, SENIOR LEADERS, and parent organization, as appropriate? - (2) CUSTOMERS and STAKEHOLDERS What are your KEY market SEGMENTS, CUSTOMER groups, and STAKEHOLDER groups, as appropriate?
+What are their KEY requirements and expectations for your products, KEY CUSTOMER support services, and operations, including any differences among the groups? - (3) Suppliers, PARTNERS, and COLLABORATORS What are your KEY types of suppliers, PARTNERS, and COLLABORATORS?
+What role do they play in producing and delivering your KEY products and CUSTOMER support services, and in enhancing your competitiveness?
 What role do they play in contributing and implementing INNOVATIONS in your organization?
 What are your KEY supply-network requirements?

-Terms in small caps are defined in the Glossary of Key Terms (pages 13-25).
+Terms in small caps are defined in the Glossary of Key Terms (pages 46-53).